 We are aware of multiple companies advancing the development of biologics targeting the CD40L molecule including Sanofi, UCB, Eledon Pharmaceuticals, and Amgen Inc. Eledon Pharmaceuticals revealed promising results from the Phase I/II trial of tegoprubart, aimed at preventing islet transplant rejection in individuals with type 1 diabetes.
 The trial showed that the first human cases of insulin independence were achieved using an anti-CD40L monoclonal antibody therapy, without relying on tacrolimus, the current standard treatment for preventing transplant rejection.
 Sanofi's SAR441344 (Frexalimab), a second-generation anti-CD40L monoclonal antibody, is being tested in multiple sclerosis.
 In a Phase II trial involving participants with relapsing multiple sclerosis (NCT04879628), frexalimab demonstrated effectiveness in quickly reducing the number of new gadolinium-enhancing T1-lesions at week 12.
 Amgen Inc. is currently conducting a Phase III trial to test Dazodalibep for Sjogren's Syndrome (NCT06104124) with an estimated completion date for the first half of 2026.
-H. Lundbeck is testing Lu AG22515 for Thyroid Eye Disease (TED) and plans to report results from the Phase III trial to test Dapirolizumab Pegol for Systemic Lupus Erythematosus.
-In November 2024, UCB and Biogen announced positive results from a Phase III trial to test Dapirolizumab Pegol for Systemic Lupus Erythematosus (NCT06617325).
+H. Lundbeck is testing Lu AG22515 for Thyroid Eye Disease (TED) and plans to report results from the Phase Ib TED study in the second half of 2026.
+In 2024, UCB and Biogen announced positive results from a Phase III trial testing Dapirolizumab Pegol for Systemic Lupus Erythematosus.
+In November 2024, UCB and Biogen announced the initiation of their potentially confirmatory Phase III trial to test Dapirolizumab Pegol for Systemic Lupus Erythematosus (NCT06617325).
 These are a few key highlights that underscore the focus of major pharmaceutical companies in this area and we monitor the activity of other companies in the process of developing antagonistic anti-CD40 mAbs, including Novartis, Boehringer Ingelheim GmbH, Kiniska Pharmaceuticals, Boston Immune Therapies, and NapaJen Pharma Inc.